fgilde/MudBlazor.Extensions/README.md

  - 1.7.79 > Allow inherit from MudExJsRequiredBaseComponent for other projects
  - 1.7.79 > Hide dropdown icon if readonly in MudExSelect
  - 1.7.79 > Set cursor to default for MudExSelect if readonly
- - 1.7.78 > Fix error with js base bath
- - 1.7.78 > Add configuration for JS base path
- - 1.7.78 > Fix Validation bug in MudExUploadEdit
- - 1.7.77 > Fix bug for UploadEdit with single file binding
 <!-- CHANGELOG:END -->
 Full change log can be found [here](https://github.com/fgilde/MudBlazor.Extensions/blob/main/MudBlazor.Extensions/Docs/CHANGELOG.md)